 I do something called affiliate marketing.
 It's kind of like posting ads online, but you don't just spam them out to your buddies on Facebook.
 There's a strategy behind it, and most of all, I have to focus on providing value to the reader.
 I don't beg people to buy stuff.
 I show them which products are good and when they buy through my link, I make a commission.

 The basic idea is that you make a small informational website and promote products on your website.
 Any topic will work, and you get to pick products you like or use to promote!
 You do need that website though.

 You can build an online business around any topic you choose.
 Even if you haven't built a website before, it's super easy these days (no code required).

 Me?
 I like reviewing products and exposing scams, so I built a business around that topic.
 I also have a beer website.
 I’d love to tell you more about how it works and how I got started.
 In fact, you can make an account at the same place I learned how to start my first website!
 They're still operating today, almost 10 years after I began as a newbie!

 If you really don't want to put in the effort to build a website and take the time to watch your business grow, you can also consider joining Swagbucks, which pays you do to simple tasks like watch advertisements, click links, answer surveys, and other small tasks.
-The pay is terrible, but they do pay, unlike many scams out there.
+The pay is terrible, but they do pay.
 It's not my choice of spending my time, but thousands of people are making some extra spending money there, so I figured I'd show it to you!